 How to Get the Cookie Party Started

-- Mix icing with food colors (your child can have fun helping with this part).
+- Mix icing with food colors.
 Depending on the holiday and cookie shapes you have, try to get an assortment of festive colors.
 Pink, white and red work well for Valentine’s Day, while an assortment of muted pastels like yellow, pink, pale purple and blue are lovely on Easter cookie shapes like chicks, eggs, and bunnies.
+You can mix colors as needed: red and blue for purple, yellow and red for orange, etc.

-- Line the bottom of each small bucket or big cup with damp paper towels.
-Place each pastry bag into a cup or bucket with the tips pointed down.
+- Line the bottom of each bowl with damp paper towels.
+Place each pastry bag into a bowl with the tips pointed down.
 This prevents the icing in the tips from hardening.
 If the tips do become clogged, simply take a wooden skewer and push the hardened icing out of the tip.
-Place no more than 4 to 5 bags into each bucket, and set up one bucket at the table for every 4 to 5 children.
-If you're using sanding sugar and sprinkles, place small bowls and spoons of each next to each bucket.
+Place no more than 4 to 5 bags into each bowl, and set up one bowl at the table for every 4 to 5 children.
+If you're using colored sugar and sprinkles, place small bowls and spoons of each next to each bucket.

 - Give the kids cookies and let them get to work!